Afghans Want More ‘Mothers of All Bombs’

 “If we don’t act against Daesh, we get blamed.
 If we do something, we still get blamed,” Faisal said, reacting to Karzai’s comment.
 “As Afghans and as leaders, we need to stand together against Daesh brutalities.
 This move showed our [the U.S. and Afghan governments] collective commitment to eliminating Daesh in Afghanistan.
 It should be encouraged.”

 Photo Credit: NOORULLAH SHIRZADA/AFP/Getty Images

-Ruchi Kumar is a journalist in Afghanistan.
+Ruchi Kumar is a journalist reporting on South Asia.